Crawling technicolor: Electroweak EFT

 for right-handed fermions matches the $2 \times 2$ matrix $U$, and $\hat Y_{u,d,e}$ are $3\times 3$ Yukawa matrices in generation space.
 The masses for the gauge bosons and fermions are contained in the last line when $U = I$ (unitary gauge).
-In terms of the $U(1)_Y$ hypercharges $Y_f$ tabulated above, the gauge covariant derivatives of quark fields are
+In terms of the $U(1)_Y$ hypercharges $Y_f$ tabulated above, the gauge-covariant derivatives of quark fields $q = u\mbox{ or }d$ are

-with analogous expressions for leptons, obtained by omitting the $SU(3)_c$ terms.
+with analogous expressions for leptons obtained by omitting the $SU(3)_c$ terms.
 The covariant derivative associated with the gauge property (\ref{Long}) is \cite{Long80}